osuchanglab/autoMLSA/README.md

 The files required for autoMLSA-raxml.pl will be printed at the end of the autoMLSA.pl run.
 You will use them like so:

-autoMLSA-raxml.pl -runid sample\_run\_id -partition sample\_run\_id/sample\_run\_id.partition -model PROTGAMMALG -alignment sample\_run\_id/sample\_run\_id.concat.derep -SSE3 -PTHREADS 8 -initial
+`autoMLSA-raxml.pl -runid sample_run_id -partition sample_run_id/sample_run_id.partition -model PROTGAMMALG -alignment sample_run_id/sample_run_id.concat.derep -SSE3 -PTHREADS 8 -initial`

 After that completes, you would run the mlsearch and bootstrap programs:

-autoMLSA-raxml.pl -runid sample\_run\_id -partition sample\_run\_id/sample\_run\_id.partition -model PROTGAMMALG -alignment sample\_run\_id/sample\_run\_id.concat.derep -SSE3 -PTHREADS 16 -mlsearch
+`autoMLSA-raxml.pl -runid sample_run_id -partition sample_run_id/sample_run_id.partition -model PROTGAMMALG -alignment sample_run_id/sample_run_id.concat.derep -SSE3 -PTHREADS 16 -mlsearch`

-autoMLSA-raxml.pl -runid sample\_run\_id -partition sample\_run\_id/sample\_run\_id.partition -model PROTGAMMALG -alignment sample\_run\_id/sample\_run\_id.concat.derep -SSE3 -PTHREADS 8 -boostrap
+`autoMLSA-raxml.pl -runid sample_run_id -partition sample_run_id/sample_run_id.partition -model PROTGAMMALG -alignment sample_run_id/sample_run_id.concat.derep -SSE3 -PTHREADS 8 -boostrap`

 By default, 100 ML searches are performed, and the bootstrap analysis completes based upon the autoMRE bootstopping criterion.

 After both the ML search and bootstrap analysis complete, you can generate the final trees with this command:

-autoMLSA-raxml.pl -runid sample\_run\_id -partition sample\_run\_id/sample\_run\_id.partition -model PROTGAMMALG -alignment sample\_run\_id/sample\_run\_id.concat.derep -SSE3 -final
+`autoMLSA-raxml.pl -runid sample_run_id -partition sample_run_id/sample_run_id.partition -model PROTGAMMALG -alignment sample_run_id/sample_run_id.concat.derep -SSE3 -final`

 The trees will take the form of:

+`RAxML_bipartitions.sample_run_id.final.nwk`
-RAxML\_bipartitions.sample\_run\_id.final.nwk and RAxML\_bipartitionsBranchLabels.sample\_run\_id.final.nwk
+and
+`RAxML_bipartitionsBranchLabels.sample_run_id.final.nwk`

-If you are interested in re-rooting the tree, you would provide the full strain name with -outgroup "Escherichia\_coli\_K12" or a group of strains with -outgroup "Escherichia\_coli\_K12,Escherichia\_coli\_DSM\_30083"
+If you are interested in re-rooting the tree, you would provide the full strain name with: `-outgroup "Escherichia_coli_K12"` or a group of strains with `-outgroup "Escherichia_coli_K12,Escherichia_coli_DSM_30083"`

 The .nwk files can be viewed with any phylogenetic tree software, and we recommend using [iTOL online](http://itol.embl.de/).

 ## Using a local blast database

 When using your own BLAST database, the FASTA files have to be formatted properly prior to BLAST DB generation, excluding any FASTA files that have been downloaded from NCBI (if the FASTA files have a recognizable accession number, they will be detected).
 FASTA files containing the genome sequence need to be formatted properly to be recognized and understood by autoMLSA.
 This process can be accomplished with the fasta\_format.pl script located in the autoMLSA/scripts folder.
 The formatting script expects each genome to be contained in an individual FASTA file, with the format of strainName.fasta.

 For example, if you were using the Escherichia coli strain K12, the genome file would be named K12.fasta.
 You would then provide the species name with the -genome flag:

-autoMLSA/scripts/fasta\_format.pl -genome 'Escherichia coli' -overwrite K12.fasta
+`autoMLSA/scripts/fasta_format.pl -genome 'Escherichia coli' -overwrite K12.fasta`

 If you had several genomes with the appropriate file names in a particular directory, you would do this:

-autoMLSA/scripts/fasta\_format.pl -genome 'Escherichia coli' -overwrite \*.fasta
+`autoMLSA/scripts/fasta_format.pl -genome 'Escherichia coli' -overwrite *.fasta`

 You must be careful with this rename script, as it will overwrite each file in turn, so preferably you would make a copy of each genome to convert to autoMLSA format.

 The autoMLSA format is straightforward.
 For example:

->gnl|K12|contig1 [Escherichia coli K12]
+`>gnl|K12|contig1 [Escherichia coli K12]`

 The strain identifier is in the second field, and is used to link all of the sequences from this organism together.
 The full strain name is in square braces in the FASTA description field.

-After all of the genome sequences are formatted properly using the fasta\_format.pl script (or manually), then you must concatenate all of the genome sequences into one file (cat \*.fasta * all.fas) works well on \*nix based systems.
+After all of the genome sequences are formatted properly using the fasta\_format.pl script (or manually), then you must concatenate all of the genome sequences into one file. `cat *.fasta * all.fas` works well on \*nix based systems and under cygwin.
 Then, using the makeblastdb tool provided with the NCBI BLAST suite, you would create the local bast DB as below:

-makeblastdb -dbtype prot -in all.fas
+`makeblastdb -dbtype prot -in all.fas`

 You would provide the full path to this database like so:

-autoMLSA.pl -email yourname@yourinstitution.edu -runid sample\_run\_id -wgs -threads 4 -entrez\_query "YourTaxonomyTerm[ORGANISM]" -local\_db /path/to/all.fas -- markers.fasta
+`autoMLSA.pl -email yourname@yourinstitution.edu -runid sample_run_id -wgs -threads 4 -entrez_query "YourTaxonomyTerm[ORGANISM]" -local_db /path/to/all.fas -- markers.fasta`

 If you have several local BLAST DBs, you must name them all uniquely, otherwise the results will be overwritten, and sequences from only one of the BLAST DBs will be contained in the final output.